AtlasSystems/AlmaPrimoCatalogAddon/README.md

 ## FAQ

 ### How to add or change what information is displayed in the item grid?
-There's more holdings information gathered than what is displayed in the item grid.
+There's more item information gathered than what is displayed in the item grid.
 If you wish to display or hide additional columns on the item grid, find the comment `-- Item Grid Column Settings` within the `BuildItemGrid()` function in the *Catalog.lua* file and change the `gridColumn.Visible` variable of the column you wish to modify.

 ### How to modify what bibliographic information is imported?
 To import additional bibliographic fields, add another lua table to the `DataMapping.ImportFields.Bibliographic[{Product Name}]` mapping.
 To remove a record from the importing remove it from the lua table.